21 Jul Stretch or Stretcher? – Why Stretching is so Important

 The body is extremely clever at recruiting other muscles to help if the muscle which is primarily responsible for the task is too weak or tight.
 Pilates both exposes the problem and provides the remedy.

-Pilates is often recommended to the individual “to strengthen your core” which will alleviate lower back pain.
-However there are muscles which will prevent the “core” working the way it should because they are too tight.
+Pilates is often recommended as a way to strengthen the core which will alleviate lower back pain.
+However there are muscles which will prevent the core working the way it should if they are too tight.
 It’s common to discover tightness in the hip flexors, hamstrings and quads which in turn will affect the lower back.

 Hardly anyone who I meet devotes any time to stretching, if at all!
-Stretching is the most underrated activity!
-I am not talking about “the exercisers” exclusively!
-Remember exercise also includes for example gardening or walking the dog!
+Stretching is the most underrated activity.
+I am not talking about “the exercisers” exclusively as DIY, gardening or walking the dog are all form of exercise.
 And yes, tennis players and golfers it includes you too!